thomasjbell7/p1xt-guides/README.md

 | [Trigonometry](https://www.khanacademy.org/math/trigonometry) |        |
 | [Precalculus](https://www.khanacademy.org/math/precalculus)   |        |

+#### Note from Thomas

+I'm doing something a little bit different here - I'll just be working through the entire math programme that Khan Academy offer: [Link](https://www.khanacademy.org/math/).
+It's been a while since I've done math, so I want to get my basics right before I delve into the deeper stuff.

+I plan on going When I hit 100% on a category, I'll move to the next one.

+Current Status 22 June 2020: 10% through 3rd Grade: [Link](https://www.khanacademy.org/math/cc-third-grade-math/)

 ### Tier X - Programming Prep Prep

 A very gentle introduction, complete if feel you would benefit from it, skip if you'd rather dive right into tier 0